 Titanium makes up a tiny portion of the earth, and so most titanium is sourced, mined, manufactured, and or combined with other materials.
 This makes titanium bikes hard to come by; and when you do find them, they are routinely expensive.

-In addition, titanium needs to be welded in an oxygen-free environment, making it neigh on impractical for most bike manufacturers.
+In addition, titanium needs to be welded in an oxygen-free environment.
+That is impractical for most bike manufacturers.
 It’s no wonder that it costs so much.

 Strengths and Weaknesses